 Eastern massasauga rattlesnakes can be found by walking transects in suitable habitat, either in a straight line or an irregular line.
 Mike Dreslik has been surveying eastern massasaugas since 1999, running one of the longest continuous rattlesnake monitoring projects in the country.
 In that time, he has gotten better at spotting the snakes, but their camouflage and cryptic behavior still make his transects a challenge.

 Once a snake is spotted, he and his team proceed to safely capture it.
-Dreslik pins the snake with a long pair of flexible tongs, called a “Gentle Giant.”
+Dreslik grasps the snake with a long pair of flexible tongs, called a “Gentle Giant.”
 The rattling snake is placed into a pillowcase, then into a bucket.
 Snakes which have been captured before can be easily identified by bright paint on their rattle.
 New specimens are transported back to the lab, where they undergo a reptile physical exam.

 With a snake secured in a plastic tube, Dreslik and team swab it for Snake Fungal Disease, take measurements, determine sex, weight, collect a genetic sample and take lots of photos.
 Massasaugas, like zebras, tiger salamanders and jaguars, are identified at the individual level by the differences in their body blotches.